Economic Education Events

 This program is a collaborative effort of the National Archives and the Federal Reserve Banks of Atlanta, Dallas, Philadelphia and St. Louis.

 Economic forces have shaped the history of the United States from its earliest days.
-Explore these ideas at the Economic Summit 2017.
-Examine primary sources with Dr. Charles Flanagan, the Director of Educational Programming for the Center for Legislative Archives at the National Archives in Washington, D.C.
+These ideas were explored at the Economic Summit 2017, including examining primary sources with Dr. Charles Flanagan, the Director of Educational Programming for the Center for Legislative Archives at the National Archives in Washington, D.C.
 Collaborate with fellow educators and participate in classroom lesson demonstrations.
-Each day of the conference will focus on a different period of interaction between the government and the economy, as seen in the legislative records, including:
+Each day of the conference focused on a different period of interaction between the government and the economy, as seen in the legislative records, including:

 - The Bank Wars—How does government shape the financial system?